wesville/wesville/README.md

-- 👋 Hi, I’m @wesville
+- 👋 Hello, I’m @wesville
-- 👀 I’m interested in ...
-Cyber security and Ethical hacking
+** Backend developer | security tester and monitoring ** Based in PortHarcout ** Core interest in building solution driven innovations **
-- 🌱 I’m currently learning ...
-Ethical hacking
+** I am a software developer focused on Backend and application security technologies.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Keniconn@gmail.com